Jim McGirr

-James "Jim" McGirr, JP (6 February 1890 – 27 October 1957) was the Labor Premier of New South Wales from 6 February 1947 to 3 April 1952.
+James McGirr (6 February 1890 – 27 October 1957) was an Australian politician.
+He served as premier of New South Wales from 1947 to 1952, holding office as leader of the Australian Labor Party (ALP).
+He led the party to victory at the 1947 and 1950 New South Wales state elections.
+He was a pharmacist by profession and the younger brother of Patrick and Greg McGirr, who were also members of parliament; Greg also led the ALP briefly but was never premier.

+Early life

 A Catholic, McGirr was the seventh son of John Patrick McGirr, farmer and Irish immigrant, and Mary McGirr, whose maiden name was O'Sullivan.
 Born in Parkes, New South Wales, he grew up on a dairy farm near that town.
 Educated mostly at St Stanislaus College, Bathurst, he was later apprenticed to his brother Greg McGirr, a pharmacist at Parkes.
 He soon forfeited his apprenticeship to work in stockyards for a while, but had to give up that work when he was thrown from a horse and seriously injured.

 Subsequently, he resumed his apprenticeship and attended the University of Sydney; he was registered as a pharmacist in 1913.
-Employed by Washington H. Soul Pattinson in Pitt Street, he later opened a pharmacy in Parkes, specialising in veterinarians' prescriptions.
+Employed by Washington H Soul Pattinson in Pitt Street, he later opened a pharmacy in Parkes, specialising in veterinarians' prescriptions.
 Later still, he operated pharmacies in partnership with his brother in two Sydney suburbs: Marrickville and Kings Cross.